Savannah Cat Luna's Remarkable Cure From Deadly FIP With EVO984

 Luna’s last injection of EVO984 was July 23rd, 2017.
 She is thriving and showing no signs of disease and her lab work remains perfectly normal today.
 She reached her adult weight and stature and plays aggressively, as a Savannah cat should.
 She loves to go camping and on our backpacking adventures and has hiked up to 13 miles with us, either walking on her harness or riding on the backpack.
 She loves being outside with us and is always an attention-grabber when we are out and about.
 It's not every day that you see a cat on a leash or at a campsite!

-To date, September 30th, 2018, Luna has been FIP-free for well over one year and with no signs of disease.
-She is living a normal, healthy life and as of October 2017, is enjoying her two new buddies, Savannah cats, Titan and Calypso.
+Luna has been FIP-free for over two years with no signs of disease.
+She is living a normal, healthy life and is enjoying her three buddies, Savannah cats, Titan, Calypso, and Phoebe whom we added in October 2017 and November 2018.

-I was recently interviewed by Steve Dale, Animal Behaviorist, of Steve Dale's Pet World.
+I was interviewed by Steve Dale, Animal Behaviorist, of Steve Dale's Pet World.
 You can listen to my radio interview about Luna's story with Steve (Flash Player required).
-Luna's entire journey from start to finish has been fully documented and current information on the drug trials at UCDavis are available on their website.
+Luna's entire journey from start to finish has been fully documented and current information on the drug trials at UC Davis is available on their website.

 Luna Loves Camping and Backpacking With Her Humans